google/zetasql/docs/functions-and-operators.md

 + `YEAR`

-Use this parameter if you want to use a time zone other than the default timezone, which is implementation defined, as part of the truncate operation.
+Use this parameter if you want to use a time zone other than the default time zone, which is implementation defined, as part of the truncate operation.

-When truncating a `TIMESTAMP` to `MINUTE` or`HOUR`, `TIMESTAMP_TRUNC` determines the civil time of the `TIMESTAMP` in the specified (or default) timezone and subtracts the minutes and seconds (when truncating to HOUR) or the seconds (when truncating to MINUTE) from that `TIMESTAMP`.
+When truncating a `TIMESTAMP` to `MINUTE` or`HOUR`, `TIMESTAMP_TRUNC` determines the civil time of the `TIMESTAMP` in the specified (or default) time zone and subtracts the minutes and seconds (when truncating to HOUR) or the seconds (when truncating to MINUTE) from that `TIMESTAMP`.
 While this provides intuitive results in most cases, the result is